Search here...

 Technology such as cell phones may have brought many benefits to our modern lives.
 However, there’s undeniably a risk that with so many electronic devices now readily to hand, and from such a young age, our tweens can develop an unhealthy addiction.

-Excessive phone use can cause a number of health issues from muscle and posture issues, eye strain and headaches through to obesity; your child’s device usage needs to be addressed before it gets out of hand.
+Excessive phone use can cause a number of health issues, from muscle and posture issues, eye strain and headaches to obesity; your child’s device usage needs to be addressed before it gets out of hand.

-What happens when we start to see signs of addiction in our tween?
-What steps can you take as a parent to ensure smartphones and electronic devices are being used for their correct purpose, rather than becoming your child’s lifeline?
+What happens when we start to see signs of addiction in our tweens?
+What steps can you take as a parent to ensure smartphones and electronic devices are being used for their correct purpose rather than becoming your child’s lifeline?

-Here we’re gong to look at 5 key tips to keeping your child’s relationship with their phone healthy.
+Here we’re going to look at 5 key tips for keeping your child’s relationship with their phone healthy.

 5 Steps to a healthy relationship for tween phone use